johan162/hpdf_table/docs/GettingStarted.md

 the basic usage to keep the focus on what matters.

 The full source for all example are available in the `examples/` directory as well as in the
-@ref Examples "Examples" section of this manual.
+@ref examples "Examples" section of this manual.

 &nbsp;